-The DFW is primarily funded through the Federal Wildlife and Sport Fish Restoration Program (WSFR), which is administered through the U.S. Fish & Wildlife Service.
+The DFW is primarily funded through the Federal Wildlife and Sport Fish Restoration Program (WSFR), which is administered through the U.S. Fish & Wildlife Service's Office of Conservation Investment.
 This program uses taxes placed on firearms, ammunition, and archery equipment to help fund avian and mammalian research and conservation programs, habitat acquisition, and outreach and education programs.